DSXiangLi/DecryptPrompt/README.md

   - UNLEASHING REASONING CAPABILITY OF LLMS VIA SCALABLE QUESTION SYNTHESIS FROM SCRATCH
   - A Survey on Data Synthesis and Augmentation for Large Language Models
   - AgentInstruct: Toward Generative Teaching with Agentic Flows
+  - Unveiling the Flaws: Exploring Imperfections in Synthetic Data and Mitigation Strategies for Large Language Models
 - 如何降低通用能力损失
   - How Abilities in Large Language Models are Affected by Supervised Fine-tuning Data Composition
   - TWO-STAGE LLM FINE-TUNING WITH LESS SPECIALIZATION AND MORE GENERALIZATION